 1. Evaluate Your Product Type and Storage Needs

 Start by understanding your product type and how it will be stored.
 Different products require different levels of protection and flexibility.
-For example, frozen food packaging needs to be moisture resistant, while dry snacks require packaging that preserves freshness.
+For example, frozen goods packaging needs to be moisture resistant, while dry snacks require packaging that preserves freshness.

 2. Determine Shelf Life and Barrier Requirements